Update WordPress, Plugins and Themes

 Next, your theme is like the framework of your house.
 Just as the framework of your house determines the basic layout of how the interior and exterior of your house will look, the theme determines what the website looks like and how things are laid out for everyone to see.

 Unlike keeping your WordPress software updated, it is not always advisable to update your theme.
 Why?
 Often your developer has created some custom coding to get the site to look exactly the way you want.
 Updating the theme may overwrite some of the custom coding requiring additional work to put everything back the way it should be.
 Always check with your developer before updating a theme.
+If your developer has written in custom code to a WordPress theme and has not created a “child” theme (a “locked-in-place” version of the theme that cannot be updated), that is likely the best course of action to prevent any accidental overwrites.
+It is also important to know that in 2020, child themes have largely gone by the wayside in favor of most developers using more robust themes like Divi which include many of the features that warranted the code in the first place.

 What happens When I Neglect To Update WordPress?

 The short answer is you leave yourself vulnerable.
 Like walking out of your home and leaving the back door open, everything may be just fine when you return or you may find someone has wandered in, raided the fridge and fallen asleep on the couch.
+It is also important to understand that if your updating plugins and WordPress around a “child” theme that this may cause conflicts and issues with the theme.

 Recently we had a client who had not updated any of their software in several years.
 A malicious file made its way through a plugin.
 The infected plugin essentially crashed the entire website.
-In this case, we were able to use the file manager to remove the infected plug in and restore the site.
+In this case, we were able to use the file manager to remove the infected plugin and restore the site.
 In other cases, the site might have to be completely rebuilt from a backup.

 Hacking and site breakage are just the worst case scenarios.
 Failing to update your software may have smaller consequences as well.
 Just because your site isn’t broken doesn’t mean you’re okay.
 Out of date software can leave your site running inefficiently causing your site to slow down.
 On a positive note, new versions of plugins may bring new features as well.